jenifermiranda/jenifermiranda/README.md

 <br>

-- A communicator with a great interest in technology
+- Web development student with great interest in technology
 - Passionate about traveling and discovering new cultures
 - Currently learning Back-end Development
 - Open for a new job opportunity, this is [my Linkedin](https://www.linkedin.com/in/jeniferasm/)